samueldusek/samueldusek/README.md

 - [The discgolf hole of the year](https://github.com/samueldusek/hole-of-the-year)

+### 🚨 It is live! 🚨 The competition is running right now and you can find it here: [www.jamkaroku.cz](https://www.jamkaroku.cz/)

 This is my biggest project so far.
 It is contest that will run in November 2021.
 The goal of this contest is to choose the most beutiful discgolf hole currently located in the Czech Republic.
 I am building it using the NodeJS (Express) and MongoDB (Mongoose).

 ## My learning journey :mortar_board: